 As Wordpress powers a third of the internet, not surprisingly there is a huge community of Wordpress users and developers and there’s plenty of forums to pose questions, and gain support.

-The disadvantages of Wordpress as a content management system
+The disadvantages of Wordpress

 - Security and maintenance